 - Trade: An international market that grew from a local economy to big business all over the world, Fluwel being an important player in that trade.

 On this page you will find a brief overview of the history of flower bulbs.
 It gives you an impression of the long tradition Fluwel is a part of.
-We are proud of that tradition, that's why we tell so excited about it!
+We are proud of that tradition, that's why we are so excited about it!

 Flower bulbs of the past

 Flower bulbs have enchanted people for a long time.
 Some species are native in relatively cold Northern Europe, such as the snowdrop, a distant relative of the modern daffodil.
 Snowdrops mark the end of winter.
 People believed these flowers had special properties, they were said to predict the weather or to promise periods of prosperity.
-That there existed flower bulbs abroad that were even more special was not known yet.
+That flower bulbs existed abroad that were even more special was not known yet.